 “Mister Harte, you are always entertaining.
-I always look forward to working here when you are around.”
+I look forward to working here when you’re around.”
 William the officer laughed.
+“Everyone does.”

 “Thank you for your company, William.”
-Barbara said.
+Kaylee said.

 “Yes, Missus Harte. “ William laughed, “I’ll never get used to saying that!”

 “Are you friends with everyone?
 I would have thought that a rich-bitch like you would have kept away from the common people.”
-Barbara said to Tom as William walked away.
+Kaylee said to Tom as William walked away.

-Tom chuckled as he picked up the boxes again and they walked towards the Fleeting Fantasy.
+Tom chuckled as he picked up the boxes again and they walked towards the Flying Sea Dragon.*

 “Yeah… no. I worked with the “common people” for years before I started to write.
 I had written for a long time and had only expanded past my personal writing when I had found computers.
-After that, the challenge was to find someone who is willing to publish.”
+After that, the challenge was to find someone who is willing to publish my stories.”
 Tom said as they entered the smaller plane.

-“Smaller” was inaccurate, but what he called it.
-It was the same model of aircraft, but with smaller engines and did not have the retractable pontoons on the wings.
+“Smaller” the term really did not fit the description, but it was what he called it.
+It was the same model of aircraft, but did not have some of the features of the Pacific Wizard.

 “Why is getting published a challenge?”

 “No one wants to publish works by someone who has not been published before.”
-They sat in the flight deck of the large plane.
-Tom pulled on a headset that kept his ear uncovered on the side that was near her.
+They sat in the flight deck of the older flying yacht.
+Tom pulled on a headset that kept his right ear uncovered, the side that was nearest her.

 “How does someone have a book published, then”

 “That’s the trick… Just a moment.”
 He called into his headset to the tower.
-Then turned back to Barbara.
+Then turned back to Kaylee .
 “I had filed a flight plan before you arrived.”

 “Oh you knew I was going to coming with you?”